IAbeteEtMechante/Java_Course_All_Homework/README.md

-# HW-07
+# Java_Course_All_Homework
-This is the 7th homework for M3-Java (Harbour Space)
+This is an attempt to regroup all homework for M3-Java (Harbour Space).
+Initially all homeworks where in separate repos, but it it better to regroup them for modularity.

 Author: Pierre Schwob